How to Create an Eco-Friendly Home Office

 • Use note-taking apps for notes and reminders.

-• Use time management and scheduling software in place of physical calendars.
+• Use time-management and scheduling software instead of physical calendars.

 2. Explore Green Lighting Options